crckfx/wildWildWeb/misc/tweakage/tweakage.md

 typing '0' in an empty Numbin that doesn't allow 0, it totally updates the UI's array before blur (aka unfocus).

 on blur the 0 is deemed invalid and it snaps back to lastValid. but disallowed numbing is peeking through whilst focused.

+## todo

+- [ ] for example, typing '0' is allowed in a range 1-100. enter is prevented if the field is empty, and it should be prevented the same way if the field is '0'; don't just reset and carry on: clear it and stay there as if you'd entered "nothing"